-An outspoken advocate for LGBTQ+ rights, Harvey Milk was assassinated shortly thereafter in 1978.
+An outspoken advocate for LGBTQ+ rights, Harvey Milk was assassinated on November 26, 1978.
 Milk was part of a two-part assassination in which Mayor George Moscone and himself were shot at close range in San Francisco City Hall by former Supervisor Dan White.

-His murderer, Dan White was angry that Mayor George Moscone had refused to reappoint him to his seat on the Board of Supervisors, from which he had just resigned, and that Milk had lobbied heavily against his reappointment.
+His murderer, Dan White was angry that Mayor George Moscone had refused to reappoint him to his seat on the Board of Supervisors, from which he had just resigned.
+White also resented that Milk had lobbied heavily against his reappointment.

 Top 50 Harvey Milk Quotes

-Below are 50 of the most memorable Harvey Milk quotes of all time.
-Enjoy!
+Below are 50 of the most memorable Harvey Milk quotes of all time: